SietseAchterop/RtcNoordApp/README.md

       - Profile tabs: if pieces are selected a profile of the crew and individual rowers will be created.
           - Boat, Crew, and rower tabs.
       - Session info: configure the session, name the rowers, set calibration value
+          - Important: fill in the session info when you use the csv-file for the first time!
+Eventually this data will reside in the csv-file so that it will nog get lost when recreating a session.

 ## Status

    - This is a basic working version.
 This is work in progress.